A-Rush-R/Car-Rental-System/README.md

 ## Pending

 - Update functions for customer,manager and employee
-- Printing format of customer,employee and manager database
 - 15% discount for employee (show in the database and also while calculating fees)